abdullahgira/portfolio/content/posts/20-years-of-experience-in-web-animations-with-javascript.md

 Note the highlighted lines, `anim.commitStyles()` will commit the last styles applied to the element, but this doesn't happen, because at this point the animation has ended and returned to its original state, so `commitStyles()` doesn't have any effect.
 In order for `anim.commitStyles()` we have to use `fill: 'both'`.
 With `anim.cancel()` we can feel safe about the `fill: 'both'` because once the animation is finished, it's gonna be removed.

----

-These are my takings from <a href="https://www.youtube.com/watch?v=9-6CKCz58A8" target="_blank" rel='noopener'>Jake and Surma's video</a>, I hope you have enjoyed it.
+That's it for this post, I hope you've enjoyed it.